cabforum/servercert/docs/BR.md

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.4 Constructed Email to Domain Contact
-Confirm the Applicant's control over the FQDN by (i) sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name, (ii) including a Random Value in the email, and (iii) receiving a confirming response utilizing the Random Value.
+Confirm the Applicant's control over the FQDN by (i) sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name, (ii) including a Secret Value in the email, and (iii) receiving a confirming response utilizing the Secret Value.

 Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed

-The Random Value SHALL be unique in each email.
+The Secret Value SHALL be unique in each email.

-The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient SHALL remain unchanged.
+The email MAY be re-sent in its entirety, including the re-use of the Secret Value, provided that its entire contents and recipient SHALL remain unchanged.

-The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values.
+The Secret Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+The CPS MAY specify a shorter validity period for Secret Values.

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.